9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Designing of the Prototyping Bed**

-#### **The Base**
+#### **The Base for the 1L1R prototype**

 The Base is made up of a 15x30 Steel Base Plate and two 1x2x1x30 Aluminum C-Channels and held together by 24 #8-32 x 1/4" screws with Nylock Nuts on them.
 We Chose to use nylocks so that the basee would be sturdy enough so that it would be able to produce consistent tests while we try different rpms to fire the discs at.
-This Base is going to be the foundation for all the test we do with both a 1L1R System and a 2L1R System to find what the best RPM for the flywheels to run at is.
+This Base is going to be the foundation for all the test we do with the 1L1R System  to find what the best RPM for the flywheels to run at is.
+Two of these bases can belinked together to get the base used for the 2L1R Prototype.

 - Top View